-A Rembrandt in the room?
+A Rembrandt in the room

-Authenticating a painting to a particular artist is exciting and challenging.
-It combines three key aspects: the curator’s knowledge of the artist’s work and style of painting; any surviving documentary evidence related to the work’s history and previous owners; and the results of analytical investigations that reveal the artist’s materials and techniques, as well as any changes that have occurred over time.
+The process combines three key aspects: the curator’s knowledge of the artist’s work and style of painting; any surviving documentary evidence related to the work’s history and previous owners; and the results of analytical investigations that reveal the artist’s materials and techniques, as well as any changes that have occurred over time.